jim-easterbrook/pywws/doc_src/guides/getstarted.rst

 Test the weather station connection
 -----------------------------------

-Finally you're ready to test you pywws installation.
+Finally you're ready to test your pywws installation.
 Connect the weather station (if not already connected) then run the :py:mod:`pywws.TestWeatherStation` module.
 If you have downloaded but not installed pywws, then don't forget to change to the pywws directory first.
 For example::